evanriley/mascen/README.md

 # mascen

-Mastered Centered layout generator for River.
+Master Centered layout generator for River.
 Think Master layout with the orientation setting equal to 'center' in hyprland.

 ### In this layout